edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 If the service finds the top-level (root) namespace is not populated with configuration information, it will read its local configuration file and populate the configuration provider (under the namespace for the service) with configuration read from the local configuration file.

-A configuration provider can be specified with a command line argument (the -cp / --configProvider) or environment variable (the edgex_configuration_provider environmental variable which overrides the command line argument).
+A configuration provider can be specified with a command line argument (the -cp / --configProvider) or environment variable (the EDGEX_CONFIGURATION_PROVIDER environmental variable which overrides the command line argument).
 > NOTE:  the environmental variables are typically uppercase but there have been inconsistencies in environmental variable casing and changing it would involve non-backward compatible change.
 This should be considered and made consistent in a future major release.

 **Using the local configuration file**